bing-jian/gmmreg/README.md

 Rotation angle error (in degrees)  | 0.65 | 0.01 | 19.49| 0.41 |
 Run time per pair (in milliseconds)| 76.18 | 18.27 | 508.25 | 60.06 |

+* Note that always downsampling to ~5000 points (instead of downsampling using a fixed voxel size) leads to less mistakes (much smaller max angle error with similar averge/median angle errors) at the cost of running longer time (about twice time as reported above).